 - Some private loans require a school certification, so the loan is added to your account as pending aid and the funds are sent directly to North Park.
 Others do not, so the funds are sent directly to you.
 Once you receive loan funds that are sent directly to you, you must make a cash/check payment to North Park.
 Be advised that direct-to-consumer loans are often more expensive than loans that require school certification.

 - Student Lending Analytics provides a valuable tool for finding the right private loan to meet your needs.

 Students who leave North Park are required to complete exit counseling for their federal student loans (Stafford, Perkins, and Nursing Loans, if applicable).
 Exit counseling will explain to you your rights and responsibilities as a student loan borrower.
 While you may have already paid off your loans, made payment arrangements with your lenders and servicers, or will be continuing your education elsewhere (which means that you will not begin repayment at this time), this exercise will provide you with valuable information about your student loans.

 It is likely that you have borrowed multiple types of federal and/or private loans.
 You may have borrowed funds from a variety of lenders or loans may have since been sold to another lender/servicer.
 It is important to keep track of what you borrowed and who currently owns your loans so that you remain current on your accounts.
 You can access your federal loan history online.
-You will need your FAFSA PIN to access your records.
+You will need your FSA ID to access your records.

 - Exit counseling can be completed online.
 You must complete an exit session for each loan type that you borrowed while at North Park as each program has its own rules and regulations.
 The Financial Aid Office will receive your information electronically.